Paradigm Health offers a variety of diagnostic testing services depending on the specialist treating your condition. Here are a few services offered:

 Yes, if we participate with your insurance company.

 We participate with Medicare and with most of the major carriers in this area.
 We do not participate with any Medicaid programs.
 If you have a HMO which requires a referral to a specialist, it is your responsibility to obtain that referral from your PCP.
-Please see our listing of participating carriers for more information.

 The consultation visit with the physician (if no additional testing is involved) should last 30 minutes, on average.
 This depends on your chief medical complaint, as well as the complexity of your medical history and other factors.
 The actual length of the visit will vary patient by patient.
 The physician will review your chief complaint, past medical history, family and social history, current listing of medications and allergies.
 He/she will give you a physical exam, including a specific neurological exam.
 At the conclusion of the visit, the physician may request certain lab or other diagnostic tests to identify or rule out certain diagnoses.
 Initial prescriptions or sample medications may be provided.
 A follow up visit may be scheduled to review lab and/or test results with you.

 You should bring a photo ID, your current insurance membership card, a referral, or authorization number (if required for the visit), a current listing of medications, any current or relevant film/scans and their interpretation reports, as well as relevant prior medical/surgical records, if available.
-If the chief complaint involves congnitive or memory issues, we advise you to be accompanied by a family member or caregiver who can assist the physician with background information on your condition.
+If the chief complaint involves cognitive or memory issues, we advise you to be accompanied by a family member or caregiver who can assist the physician with background information on your condition.
 You should plan on arriving 15 minutes ahead of the time.
 You will actually see the doctor to complete paperwork to include a medical history form (including a complete list of your medicines), certain financial forms, and HIPAA paperwork.
-We recommend that you complete the interactive form on-line in advance, print out the form and bring it to your appointment.
+We recommend that you complete the on-line form in advance, print out the form and bring it to your appointment.
 Insurance rules for payment require the completion of these forms.

 You should have in hand your referral (if your insurance requires one) and a complete description of exactly what service you need from Paradigm Health System, i.e., consultation versus testing or surgery.
 Different services require different time slots or different professionals to provide the service.
 You will be asked the chief complaint or the reason for the visit as well as the name of your referring physician and your insurance information.
 You will need to provide us demographic information, such as name, address, social security number and a day time phone number where we can call you (or a care-giver) during the day time.
-If your treatment is related to an automobile accident, you will need to provide the name and address of the PIP carrier, the claim number, the date of accident, and the claims adjustor’s name and phone number.
+If your treatment is related to an automobile accident, you will need to provide the name and address of the PIP carrier, the claim number, the date of accident, and the claims adjuster's name and phone number.